England, with London as capital, is in size, population and economy by far the largest country of the United Kingdom and

-More modern Beaker People moved in around 2500 BC and almost fully replaced the local
+More modern Beaker People moved in around 2500 BC and almost completely replaced

-Empire fought victoriously in WWI and WWII, but the Suez fiasco brought an end to Britain's global leadership.
+The British Empire fought victoriously in WWI and WWII, but the Suez fiasco brought an end to Britain's global

 History will tell if this decision was a smart one.